 - Which eukaryotic replication elongation enzymes cleave ATP?

 - Which eukaryotic replication elongation enzymes cleave dNTPs?

 Replication at Chromosome Ends

 The 3’ ends of the parental (template) DNA strands within linear eukaryotic chromosomes present a potential problem during DNA replication.
-Synthesis of DNA by the eukaryotic DNA polymerases requires a 3’-OH group provided by a primer.
+Synthesis of the daughter DNA strands by the eukaryotic DNA polymerases requires a 3’-OH group provided by a primer.
 Suppose a primer is made for the daughter DNA strand directly opposite the 3’ end of the parental DNA strand.
 Once this primer is used for DNA synthesis, the primer is removed with the hope that DNA replication will fill in the primer gap.
 However, DNA polymerases cannot fill in the primer gap at the end of the chromosome because DNA polymerases require a 3’-OH group to begin DNA synthesis.
-As a result, this primer gap is not filled in with DNA and the newly synthesized DNA strand is shorter than its template DNA strand.
-This end replication problem would result in the progressive shortening of linear DNA molecules with each round of DNA replication.
+As a result, this primer gap is not filled in, and the newly synthesized daughter DNA strand is shorter than its template DNA strand.
+This end replication problem would result in the progressive shortening of daughter DNA strands with each round of DNA replication.
 Eventually, this shortening would delete genes and have a negative effect on the phenotype of the cell.

 Once the 3’ end of the parental DNA strand is lengthened by telomerase, DNA replication of the daughter DNA strand can occur by the synthesis of a primer complementary to the repeats added by telomerase.
 DNA synthesis occurs using the eukaryotic DNA polymerase δ and the primer is removed by Fen1.

 To sum this all up, telomerase lengthens the parental DNA strands, so that DNA replication can make the daughter DNA strands shorter.
 The net result is that the overall chromosome length does not change significantly after DNA replication has occurred.